makrai/notes/jagrova19-lm-surpris-fantasy-slav.md

     PL stimuli sentences by Czech readers
-    * just discussion of certain phenomena influencing intercomprehension in certain stimuli and it is an attempt to use LMs in order to describe the role of context in the stimuli and translations thereof.
+    * just discussion of certain phenomena influencing intercomprehension in certain stimuli and it is an attempt to use LMs in order to describe the role of context in the stimuli and translations thereof
 * further research into the topic of reading intercomprehension of sentences\
   and the role of context
   * instead of absolute surprisal scores, the difference in surprisal to the